SaritaChiquita/CSE455/index.md

 Are there next steps you would take if you kept working on the project?
 -I can definitely make this classifier better with more time.
 I have a definitive overfitting problem and I believe that I can fix this issue with adding more data      augmentation and cross-validation.
 How does your approach differ from others?
 Was that beneficial?
--I’m not sure if my approach differed from others, but I did get a lot of help during office hours to help me decide to start with a pretrained model.
+-I am not sure if my approach differed from others, but I did get a lot of help during office hours to help me decide to start with a pretrained model.
 This helped me quite a bit because on my “from scratch” model, both accuracies were abysmal.